 You may want to just go straight from a day of touring to rooftop drinks at the Hotel Saratoga (where JayZ and Bey stayed, FYI) so a sundress with a little flare, like this red one bydRA, should go in your suitcase.

 I love wearing dresses while traveling (less to pack, less to think about when getting ready).
 And, while most of the time in Cuba, you can go with a super simple sundress, I'm all for having one totally over-the-top piece for a nicer night.
 This Ulla Johnson is the perfect statement dress for Cuba since, like Havana, it has classic lines and old-school vibes and doesn't try to hard.

-Aida is a food and travel expert, on-camera host, author, and the founder of Salt & Wind.
+Aida is a food and travel expert, on-camera host, author, and the founder of Salt & Wind and Salt & Wind Travel.
 She's a California native who has always had a global perspective in her cooking and in life.
 Over the years, she has visited more than 35 countries and 35 states and has lived in Europe and across the United States.
-Through her work, she is on a mission to taste the world.
+She is on a mission to help food lovers taste the world.